samanbaboli/SMS-gateways/README.md

 # Sms Gateways
-Using this Node.js service you'll be able to send SMS using multiple services.
+Using this Node.js REST-full API you'll be able to send SMS using multiple services.

 For example if you're a SAAS company maybe your customers want to integrate their sms panel with your platfrom and use it for sending SMS.